Tax Implications for the Construction Industry After 2024 Election

 Tariffs on imported goods and increased material costs

-With the new administration’s proposed plan to introduce new tariffs and raise existing tariffs on imported goods, including a 10% to 20% tariff on general imports and potentially 60% or greater on Chinese goods, construction firms relying on imported materials may face higher costs.
+With the new administration’s proposed plan to introduce new tariffs and raise existing tariffs on imported goods, including a 10% to 20% tariff on general imports, construction firms relying on imported materials may face higher costs.
+Trump has routinely said he would implement a tariff of 60% on imports from China and, occasionally, has remarked that a higher tariff rate is possible.
 Key materials such as steel, aluminum, and lumber — often sourced internationally — could see price hikes, pressuring profit margins and potentially raising project costs for clients.

 Construction companies may respond by seeking alternative domestic sources or adjusting project pricing strategies to absorb increased expenses.